caseymcgon/NFLPlayoffFantasyFootball/README.md

 ## Progress by Year

-### 2020: First Year w/ Automated Scoring for our Leage
+### 2020: First Year w/ Automated Scoring for our League
 - Created a Jupyter Notebook w/ webscraping functions & pandas manipulation to tally the scoring each week
 - Automated the following work that was previously manual & error-prone: looking at box scores, tallying points, and assigning to each player